People pause before saying yes to anything with consequence.

 The Slack thread went quiet after the first hard question.
 Then somebody tagged you.

 The team is not always lazy.
-Sometimes it learned where the real yes lives.
+Sometimes waiting is the safest move you trained into the business.

 This strip gives the whole diagnosis before the longer read.
 On mobile, swipe sideways.